Carpal tunnel syndrome

 Medically reviewed by Drugs.com.
 Last updated on Oct 25, 2023.

-In the wrist, nerves and tendons pass through a space called the carpal tunnel.
+In the wrist, nerves and tendons pass through a narrow space called the carpal tunnel.

-Because the carpal tunnel is somewhat narrow, a major nerve called the median nerve that passes through this tight space, can become irritated or compressed.
+A major nerve (the median nerve) that passes through this tight space, can become irritated or compressed.
 Carpal tunnel syndrome is a combination of numbness, tingling, pain and weakness in the hand caused by compression of the median nerve in the carpal tunnel.

 Symptoms tend to show up most in the thumb, index finger, middle finger and half of the ring finger because the median nerve provides sensation to those areas.